All Episodes

 And that is, oh, Donald Trump actually cares about people.

-Uh he's praising farmers.
+He's praising farmers.

 He's been praising farmers all the time.

-And that's our dairy farmers, that's our soybean farmers, our corn farmers, and everything in between.
+That's our soybean farmers, our corn farmers, and everything in between.

 I don't want to forget one group of farmers.

-So now, with the big win of Bolshevik Bernie over the weekend, now I'm I'm noticing the op research stuff coming in hard and fast.
+So now, with the big win of Bolshevik Bernie over the weekend, now I'm noticing the op research stuff coming in hard and fast.

-Now I have personal experience with this, and I'm not gonna say who, because I don't reveal my sources, but when we were the only people vetting, Linda, you will remember this.
+Now, I have personal experience with this, and I'm not going to say who because I don't reveal my sources.

 Or, oh, we found this tape in case you're interested in it.